Shaurya9524/discord-transcripts/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or want to suggest enhancements, please open an issue or submit a pull request on the GitHub repository.

+## Help

+For support and assistance, join our [Discord server](https://discord.gg/hSpXyy8Cgh) and connect with the community to resolve any issues or queries related to the package.

 ## License